Relieving Stress: 14 Quick Ways To Feel Better

 Your stress levels can decrease quickly when you choose to change how you breathe through strategic, stress-relieving breathing techniques.
 For many, it takes just a few moments to calm down by taking a few deep breaths.

-Often, you can do this discreetly without others noticing, including in a crowded room or in an office workspace.
+You may be able to breathe discreetly without others noticing, including in a crowded room or in an office workspace.
 You may also choose to practice breathing exercises in the comfort of your home.
-You may find that the exercises are easy to do, such as breathing in through your nose and holding it in for a few seconds before exhaling.
+The exercises are often easy, such as breathing in through your nose and holding it in for a few seconds before exhaling.
 You can then slowly release the air as you exhale and repeat.

 Connect with a friend

-Sometimes you may not want to talk about what you're feeling, or you may not be sure how you can best communicate your feelings.
+In some cases, you may not want to talk about what you're feeling or be unsure how you can best communicate your feelings.
 However, in these situations, you might consider interacting with your friends and loved ones, as being in the presence of someone you respect, admire, or care about can change your mood and help you relax.
 Research shows that social connections can be a good predictor of a person’s self-reported stress level as well as their overall well-being.

 Write it out

-Journaling might allow you to respond better to stress and even see it from a different perspective.
+Journaling might allow you to respond better to stress or see it from a different perspective.
 If you don't want to write, you may also consider typing it out.
 In either case, you can save what you've written to reflect on it later if you’d like.
-This may serve as a reminder of the ways in which you’ve grown personally.
+This exercise may serve as a reminder of the ways in which you’ve grown personally.

 Connect with an animal friend